awsdocs/amazon-rekognition-developer-guide/doc_source/API_DetectLabels.md

 **Note**
 If the object detected is a person, the operation doesn't provide the same facial details that the [DetectFaces](API_DetectFaces.md) operation provides\.

+ `DetectLabels` returns bounding boxes for instances of common object labels in an array of [Instance](API_Instance.md) objects\.
+An `Instance` object contains a [BoundingBox](API_BoundingBox.md) object, for the location of the label on the image\.
+It also includes the confidence by which the bounding box was detected\.

+ `DetectLabels` also returns a hierarchical taxonomy of detected labels\.
+For example, a detected car might be assigned the label *car*\.
+The label *car* has two parent labels: *Vehicle* \(its parent\) and *Transportation* \(its grandparent\)\.
+The response returns the entire list of ancestors for a label\.
+Each ancestor is a unique label in the response\.
+In the previous example, *Car*, *Vehicle*, and *Transportation* are returned as unique labels in the response\.

 This is a stateless API operation\.
 That is, the operation does not persist any data\.

 This operation requires permissions to perform the `rekognition:DetectLabels` action\.